Zal0/ZGB/README.md

 # CrossZGB

 CrossZGB is a multi-platform game engine that lets you write your own games in C or asm for the following platforms:
-- Nintento Game Boy / Nintento Game Boy Color
+- Nintendo Game Boy / Nintendo Game Boy Color
 - Analogue Pocket .pocket format
 - Mega Duck / Coguar Boy
 - Sega Master System
 - Sega Game Gear

-This repo is a fork of the original [ZGB](https://github.com/Zal0/ZGB/) repo, which extends the functionality and allows compiling your projects, keeping backward compatibility as much as possible.
+This repo is a fork of the original [ZGB](https://github.com/Zal0/ZGB/) repo, which extends the functionality.
+It preserves as much backward compatibility as possible with existing projects based on the original ZGB.

 It uses [GBDK 2020](https://github.com/gbdk-2020/gbdk-2020/releases/latest) but expands it to give you some common functionallity for writing games such as: a main loop, sprites spawning, sprites life cycle, sprites animations, collison management, easily getting assets into the game, music, fx...